Ross Dependency: Geography and habitation

 The actual amount of land mass claimed is not large; most of the area defined as being in the Ross Dependency is either in the Ross Sea or the Antarctic Ocean.
-It is the second-smallest of the claims which were made prior to the implementation of the Antarctic Treaty System and the suspension of all territorial claims to Antarctica proper.
+It is the second-smallest of the claims which were made before the implementation of the Antarctic Treaty System and the suspension of all territorial claims to Antarctica proper.
 Officers of the Government of the Ross Dependency are annually appointed to run the Dependency.
 The New Zealand Geographic Board has named many features within the Dependency.

 The scientific bases of Scott Base (New Zealand), McMurdo Station (US), Zucchelli Station (Italy) and Jang Bogo Station (South Korea) are the only permanently occupied human habitations in the area, though Amundsen–Scott South Pole Station (US) is partially within the territory and dependent on logistics operations based in New Zealand.
-China is establishing a year-round research station at Inexpressible Island in Terra Nova Bay of the Ross Sea that is expected to open in 2022.
-The Dependency has access to US Antarctic Program maintained snow runways at Williams Field and Phoenix Airfield, and – depending on conditions and time of year – the Ice Runway.
-This guarantees accessibility by wheeled and ski equipped aircraft year round.
+China is establishing a year-round research station at Inexpressible Island in Terra Nova Bay of the Ross Sea that opened in 2024.
+The Dependency has access to US Antarctic Program-maintained snow runways at Williams Field and Phoenix Airfield.
+This guarantees accessibility by wheeled and ski-equipped aircraft year-round.

 From 1969 to 1995 New Zealand operated a summer-only base called Vanda Station in the Dry Valley area of the Dependency.